Elgin Cleckley

 Biography

-He is the principal of _mpathic design, a multi-award-winning pedagogy, initiative, and professional practice.
-After studying architecture at the University of Virginia (’93) and Princeton University (’95), he collaborated with DLR Group (Seattle), MRSA Architects (Chicago), and Baird Sampson Neuert Architects (Toronto) on award-winning civic projects.
-He was a Muschenheim Fellow at the University of Michigan and has taught at the University of Illinois, Chicago.
+Elgin Cleckley, NOMA, is an Associate Professor of Architecture and the Undergraduate Program Director.
+He leads _mpathic design, a multi-award-winning pedagogy, initiative, and professional practice.
+After studying architecture at the University of Virginia ('93), Fontainebleau School of Visual Arts, and Princeton University ('95), he collaborated with DLR Group (Seattle), MRSA Architects (Chicago), and Baird Sampson Neuert Architects (Toronto) on award-winning civic projects.
+Elgin was a Muschenheim Fellow at the University of Michigan and has taught at the University of Illinois, Chicago.

 Got it!